United Nations Sustainable Development Goals

 - Our research project ‘A Different Take’ was an insightful exploration into how media and policy narratives around child poverty in the UK.
 The model developed through the project went on to inform Leeds City Council’s child poverty strategy.

 - The University’s Plus Programme is a support scheme for students who come from backgrounds that are less represented at Leeds, including care leavers, students from areas of low participation, or those estranged from their parents.
 It offers means-tested scholarships, opportunity funds for the costs associated with job interviews and conferences, signposting, events, and pastoral support.
-The programme aims to ensure that every student can access the same opportunities and succeed at Leeds.
+You can find out more in the latest Plus Programme annual report.

 Read more about Goal 1 on the UN website.